kevineder/PyCoffeeD/README.md

 This is a fork of the CoffeeD project, rewritten in Python.
 Like the original CoffeeD, it measures the number of cups of coffee remaining in a coffee pot, using a usb scale.

-This was fork was created in tandem with the original CoffeeD author, [morria](https://github.com/morria).
+This was fork was facilitated by the original CoffeeD author, [morria](https://github.com/morria).

 Installation
 ------------